 David Burrows, Chairman of the Equity Release Council, has recently commented on the rise of equity release being used: “The equity release market continues to experience sustained growth as it proves a vital tool for consumers to make the most of their financial resources in later life.
 Older homeowners are realising in growing numbers that property wealth can play a crucial role in supporting their retirement alongside pensions, saving and other assets.”

 Why should I release equity in my home?

 One of the main benefits of equity release is that you release funds without having to sell your home.
-“There is also a great deal of flexibility with equity release,” continues Zoe.
+“There is also a great deal of flexibility with equity release,” continues Kiri.
 “There will be various options to suit your own situation, for example you may have the option of not making monthly payments at all during the life of the loan.
 You may also be able to draw funds in stages as and when you wish, meaning you could reduce the interest charges early on.
 One other benefit is that you can use the funds towards gifts to family members without attracting Inheritance Tax.”

 What are the disadvantages to equity release?

 While equity release does have its advantages, it is important to remember it is a debt and so comes with the associated responsibilities.
 There are subtle differences between equity release and a conventional residential mortgage as the debt accrues as time passes which can often lead to the debt doubling over 16 years.
 No other finance can be raised against the property once an equity release product has been taken, and if you are planning on early repayments, there are penalties that can be prohibitively expensive.